matrix-org/matrix-spec-proposals/specification/25_application_service_api.rst

       aliases: []  # Namespaces of room aliases which should be delegated to the AS
       rooms: [] # Namespaces of room ids which should be delegated to the AS

 - An application service can state whether they should be the only ones who can manage a specified namespace.
 This is referred to as an "exclusive" namespace.
 An exclusive namespace prevents humans and other application services from creating/deleting entities in that namespace.
 Typically, exclusive namespaces are used when the rooms represent real rooms on another service (e.g. IRC).
 Non-exclusive namespaces are used when the application service is merely augmenting the room itself (e.g. providing logging or searching facilities).
- - Namespaces are typically represented by POSIX extended regular expressions, e.g.:
+- Namespaces are represented by POSIX extended regular expressions, e.g.:

 .. code-block:: yaml

-   user:
+   users:
      - exclusive: true
      - regex: @irc.freenode.net/.*